 It is both our wonderful honor and our sacred duty to get informed and vote in every election.
 Many people have died protecting this right of ours.

 Only 50-60% of people vote in a typical presidential election.
 In 2016, only 55% of eligible voters actually voted.
 And Only 30-40% typically turnout for the primaries and midterms.
 Out of 34 democracies ranked in the world, voter turnout for the US ranked 31.
 It seems like we are barely a democracy anymore.
 Please vote in every election!

 In order for our government to be by the people and for the people, our democratic institutions need to be strengthened and used.
 This especially applies to voting.
 For directions on where and how to vote, click on the button to your right.

 Please don't throw away your vote!
-If your political beliefs fall into one of the Minor Parties and the race is close, pick a Republican or Democrat to vote for.
+If your political beliefs fall into one of the Minor Parties and the race is close, pick a Republican or Democrat to vote for who is closer to your views.
 When the race is not close, then vote for the candidate from the Party closest to your heart, to let the major Parties know what issues are important to you.

 Also, except on very rare occasion, you should vote by Party Line straight down the ballot.
 This will give your candidates the support they need to run an effective government.
 Voting for candidates of different Parties on the same ballot can lead to an ineffective government, or even a government shut down.